Tomatoes are a gardener’s favorite and can grow up to 6 feet in height. But that six feet can leave a lot of room for pests and diseases to thrive.

-Companion planting can help improve tomato growth and yield by repelling pests or attracting pollinators from other plants nearby.
+Companion planting can help improve tomato growth and yield by repelling pests or attracting pollinators from other companion plants nearby.

-17 of the Best Tomato Companion Plants
+The Best Tomato Companion Plants

 It’s a match made in garden heaven.